UniMath/agda-unimath/src/elementary-number-theory/mediant-integer-fractions.lagda.md

 ## Idea

-The mediant of two fractions is the quotient of the sum of the numerators by the sum of the denominators.
+The {{#concept "mediant" Disambiguation="integer fractions" Agda=mediant-fraction-ℤ}} of two fractions is the quotient of the sum of the numerators by the sum of the denominators.

 ## Definitions